ozra/onyx-lang/README.md

 ## Status ##

 * Onyx is in "design stage"/"RFC stage"/alpha while settling it.
 Input (RFC's) on the syntax and language in general are **highly welcomed**!
-* Currently the basic first syntax ideas are implemented, it only has about two weeks total time of coding on it yet you see.
+* Currently the basic first syntax ideas are implemented, it only has about two weeks total full time of coding on it yet (spare time...).
 Several keywords to do the same thing are available many times, until agreement on what to keep and what to ditch comes up.
 * Some syntax doesn't have semantics yet, until it gets carved deeper in the onyx.
 For example declaring func's `pure`, `method`, `lenient`.
 And mutable/immutable modifiers on parameters and variables.
 Value vs ref control also.
-* Macros and templates syntax has not been worked on at all yet.
-Semantics are in place via Crystal AST, so all that's needed is forming a suitable syntax for it and implement parsing of that.
 * The "AST-core" maintained in Crystal is in alpha, close to beta.

 ## Roadmap ##